|

 implement conventional one-man conversion of routes in the central area.
 Another quirk of this batch was the use of

-the blue 'Celestra' moquette and grey trim that was standard for the subsequent Swift deliveries.
+the blue 'Straub' moquette and grey trim that was standard for the subsequent Swift deliveries.
 This vehicle was

 owned and restored by Bryan Nash, and is now cared for by Keith Wright in North Hertfordshire.
 The picture attached